Doug Collins criticizes Democrats for flip-flopping on Russia threat

 EX-NIXON AIDE JOHN DEAN TESTIFIES ON WATERGATE-RUSSIA 'PARALLELS,' AS GOP MOCKS APPEARANCE

 "They promised their base that the Mueller report would take this president down.
-They couldn’t run against the president who has the best economy who has actually worked on trade deals and raised our standing in the world and who has done things they promised they would do.
+They couldn’t run against the president who has the best economy who has actually worked on trade deals, who's actually raised our standing in the world -- who's done the things they that he promised he would do.
 They can’t run on that," he said.

-"They are trying to help the ones running for president, and what we are finding out they will take little bits an pieces and what about this.
-My question to our committee, the Mueller report had unlimited resources, grand jury, subpoena options, everything that we don’t have.
-How is our committee who can’t seem to get through a hearing yesterday without looking like a total joke, how are they going to investigate better than Mueller who was fully funded and after a specific reason, we won’t be able to do that, they are trying to tar the president." c
+"So they're trying to help the ones running for president ... and what we're finding out here is that they're going to take little bits and pieces and they're going to say well what about this.
+But my question to our committee is the Mueller report had unlimited resources, media investigators, grand jury, subpoena options, everything that we don’t have.
+How is our committee who can’t even seem to get through a hearing yesterday without it looking like a total joke, how are they going to actually investigate better than a Mueller who was fully funded and was after a specific reason?
+We're not going to be able to do that, they're just trying to tar the president."